phupro353/a/readme.md

 - Deployment to Repl.it or Heroku!
 Still works with Glitch!

 # Webservers
 The client is able to be hosted as either a Node.js Express, PHP Apache2 or Python Flask webserver.
 Details below!
+These start scripts were tested with Heroku.

 - NodeJS Express server:
    ``node index.js``
 - PHP Apache2 server:
-   ``heroku-php-apache2``for Heroku
+   ``heroku-php-apache2`` **HEROKU ONLY**
 - Python Flask server:
    ``python main.py``
 # Remixing